-(d) control generally or in respect of any specified areas the methods which may be employed in taking or hunting animals; (e) restrict or impose conditions in respect of the keeping of animals in captivity; (f) limit the number of game animals which may be taken by any one person in any one day; (g) require persons to render returns containing such information as may be prescribed; (h) prescribe the form and make provision for the issue of licences and the fees therefor; (i) prescribe, regulate and secure the periodical treatment of all or any cattle by effective dipping or by the use of some other means of control and eradication of ticks either with respect to the Islands as a whole or any part thereof; and (j) control the quality of animal feeding stuffs imported into the Islands or offered for sale to the public.
+- (g) require persons to render returns containing such information as may be prescribed; - (h) prescribe the form and make provision for the issue of licences and the fees therefor; - (i) prescribe, regulate and secure the periodical treatment of all or any cattle by effective dipping or by the use of some other means of control and eradication of ticks either with respect to the Islands as a whole or any part thereof; and - (j) control the quality of animal feeding stuffs imported into the Islands or offered for sale to the public.

 Jurisdiction over offences committed at sea 87.
 Any offence against this Law committed at sea within twelve miles of the shore of any of the Islands shall be deemed to have been committed in any place adjoining such sea and may be tried and punished accordingly.

-Power to exempt from the Law 88.
-Notwithstanding anything to the contrary contained in this Law, the Governor may, by writing under his hand for purposes of conservation or for scientific, historic or educational purposes or for the purpose of protecting human life or aircraft operations, exempt either absolutely or for such time and subject to such conditions as he may think fit, any person or institution from all or any of the provisions of this Law.
-Forfeiture of things seized 89.
-(1) Any animal or any part thereof, in respect of which there is a conviction for an offence against this Law, shall be forfeited to the Crown.
-(2) Any boat, gun, catapult or other weapon or any trap used in commission of any offence in respect of which there is a conviction may, in the discretion of the court, be forfeited to the Crown.
-Offences: Part IX 90.
-Whoever is guilty of an offence contrary to sections 70 to 89 is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.
+Power to exempt from the Law

+88. Notwithstanding anything to the contrary contained in this Law, the Governor may, by writing under his hand for purposes of conservation or for scientific, historic or educational purposes or for the purpose of protecting human life or aircraft operations, exempt either absolutely or for such time and subject to such conditions as he may think fit, any person or institution from all or any of the provisions of this Law.

+Forfeiture of things seized

+- 89. (1) Any animal or any part thereof, in respect of which there is a conviction for an offence against this Law, shall be forfeited to the Crown. - (2) Any boat, gun, catapult or other weapon or any trap used in commission of any offence in respect of which there is a conviction may, in the discretion of the court, be forfeited to the Crown.

+Offences: Part IX

+90. A person who commits an offence contrary to sections 70 to 89 is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.

-PART X-General
+PART X - General

-91. Without prejudice to his powers to make regulations under any part of this Regulations Law, the Governor may make regulations generally for the better implementation thereof and may, from time to time, prescribe fees to be charged for any service rendered to any member of the public.
+91. Without prejudice to his powers to make regulations under any part of this Law, the Governor may make regulations generally for the better implementation thereof and may, from time to time, prescribe fees to be charged for any service rendered to any member of the public.